alejofv/nancy-core-todolist/README.md

 Likewise, Nancy uses a simple IoC container by default, so Module dependencies are also not registered (in the _default_ service registration method).
 To maintain the "_super-duper-happy-path_", the services classes must have a default constructor (or one with resolvable dependencies).

-To make a response with an specific http status code, the `Nancy.HttpStatusCodes` enum can be implicitly converted to a Response.
+To make a response with an specific http status code, the `Nancy.HttpStatusCodes` enum (update: even the corresponding `int` value!) can be implicitly converted to a Response.

 Likewise, a string or a dynamic object can be implicitly converted to a Response (for responses with body/payload).
 When doing so, the Status code is 200 (OK) by default, unless explicitly assigned: